Triangulated categories of mixed motives: Localization and the universal derived example

 \begin{cor} Consider the hypothesis of the previous proposition.
 Then the family of adjunctions $ \derL \rho_\sharp:\DMue(\A_S) \rightarrow \DMue(\uA_S):\derR \rho^* $ indexed by a scheme $S$ induces an enlargement of triangulated premotivic categories

 \end{cor}

 \begin{ex} Considering the situation of \ref{ex:enlargementofsheaves}, we will be particularly interested in the case of the Nisnevich topology.
-We denote by $\uDMte$ the generalized $\AA^1$-derived premotivic category associated with $\sh {} {\sft}$.
+We denote by $\uDMte$ the generalized $\AA^1$-derived premotivic category associated with $\sh {} {\sft}$ (see also Example \ref{ex:stable_AA^1-derived_categories}).
 The preceding corollary gives a canonical enlargement:

 \end{ex}

 \begin{num} Consider again the hypothesis of \ref{abelian_enlargement}.
 We denote simply by $\motNP$ (resp. $\umotNP$) the geometric sections of the premotivic triangulated category $\DMu(\A)$ (resp. $\DMu(\uA)$).